unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 {% include figure.html
 class="img-center"
 width="50%"
-caption="The Palace of the Governors in two stages of remodeling in 1913, the year El Palacio Press, the progenitor to the UNM Press, began to release its eponymous magazine." src="images/Screenshot_20250521_004700.jpg"
+caption=""
+src="images/Screenshot_20250521_004700.jpg"
 %}
+>The Palace of the Governors in two stages of remodeling in 1913, the year El Palacio Press, the progenitor to the UNM Press, began to release its eponymous magazine.[^Repair][^Restoration]

 Dr. Zimmerman entered into a cooperative agreement with the director of the Museum of New Mexico and the School of American Research, Dr. Edgar L. Hewett, which meant that the entire Press was transplanted from Santa Fe to UNM in 1930.
 On July 15th, Paul A. F. Walter, Jr. was hired as the assistant director for both the Museum of New Mexico and the School of American Research, as well as the director of publications at UNM.
 The first equipment was moved over sometime in August or September of that year.
 The press's name initially remained El Palacio Press, but as people increasingly referred to it as the University of New Mexico's press, the name stuck.
 At the time the UNM Press began operations, it was the only one located between the University of Oklahoma and the West Coast.